Orange-OpenSource/a11y-guidelines/src/en/articles/using-aria-current-attribute.md

   &lt;ul&gt;
 </code></pre>

-The second element of this list will for example be vocalized "**current**, task 2" by the NVDA screen reader.
+The second element of this list will for example be vocalized "**current**, element 2" by the NVDA screen reader.

 ## Uses